acostalima/react-native-polyfill-globals/README.md

 ## ⚠️ Bundling

 Note that Metro, React Native's bundler, at this time [does not support](https://github.com/facebook/metro/issues/227) tree-shaking nor dead code elimination.
 As such, beware if you are applying polyfills selectively with the JavaScript API and don't call the functions, the code will be included in the production bundle regardless.
-If you don't a given polyfill, do not import it at all.
+If you don't need a given polyfill, do not import it at all.

 ## License